 The Financial Architecture of Attrition

-My counterclaim documents $485,269.80 in damages caused by this proceeding and the underlying campaign.
-That figure includes $58,500 in lost wages attributed to coordinated contact with her employer by Ellison’s clients’ network, and $126,900 from the loss of contracts and declined professional opportunities.
-One where Philip Ellison intentionally went to my blog, read an article, and then smeared me in an email and cost me an unpaid training engagement.
-I am solo parenting on one income.
+My counterclaim documents $485,869.80 in damages caused by this proceeding and the underlying campaign.
+That figure includes $58,500 in lost wages from a documented employment termination and $126,900 from the loss of contracts and declined professional opportunities, one of which was an unpaid speaking engagement at a Michigan Reentry Event that Ellison contacted the organizer about after his verified office IP address accessed the article announcing my selection.
 I applied for crime victim compensation through the Michigan Crime Victim Services Commission on May 7, 2026.

 What Saginaw County Has Not Done

 It has not addressed the UPEPA automatic stay in any of the three show cause motions filed during its pendency.
 It has not required disclosure of the professional relationship between the assigned judge and opposing counsel.
-It has not sanctioned the perjured affidavits contradicted by the affiant’s own behaviors and exhibits.
-Nope.
-Instead, it has scheduled a contempt hearing seeking incarceration of a documented stalking victim.
+It has not sanctioned the sworn affidavits contradicted by the movant’s own exhibits.
+It has not ruled on the UPEPA special motion filed 23 days ago.
+It has scheduled a contempt hearing seeking incarceration of a registered Michigan crime victim whose children have a federal 504 plan and new police reports filed the same day the hearing was set.

 What the Record Shows

 The record in Case No. 25-2441-CZ is available.
 The motions are filed documents.
 The AGC investigation number is public.
 The 504 plan was issued by a Michigan school district.
 The counterclaim damages are itemized.
 The UPEPA stay is statutory.
-The adjunct faculty connection between Judge Gafkay and Philip L. Ellison is verifiable.
-The multiple false sworn statements are in Ellison’s own exhibits.
+The adjunct faculty connection between Judge Gafkay and Philip L. Ellison is documented in their own professional biographies.
+The false sworn statements are contradicted by Ellison’s own exhibits.
 The December 2025 injunction was obtained via an affidavit already under bar investigation.
 Four show cause motions in six months.
 Two Saginaw County judges.
 One recusal.
-One undisclosed conflict.
+One undisclosed professional relationship.
 One automatic stay.
-Zero sanctions.
+Zero sanctions against Ellison.

 I am the defendant in this case.
 I am also the reporter.
 That is an unusual position and readers should factor it into how they evaluate this coverage.
 What I can tell you is that every claim in this article is sourced to a filed document, a court record, or an institutional finding I did not create and cannot alter.
 The AGC investigation was opened by the Attorney Grievance Commission.
 The UPEPA stay is a statute.
 The false sworn statements are in Ellison’s own exhibits.
-The adjunct faculty connection between Gafkay and Ellison is a fact I found through independent research after the show cause order was already signed.
+The adjunct faculty connection between Gafkay and Ellison is documented in their own professional biographies.

 I have been in this litigation for nine months.
-I have filed motions in four counties, navigated financial disruption, kept my children in homeschool, and rebuilt a professional life from a zero-balance bank account while Ellison filed from his office down the road from the Saginaw County Courthouse.
+I have filed motions in four counties, reported to the FBI and the Michigan State Police, kept my children in homeschool, and rebuilt a professional life from the ground up while Ellison filed from his office minutes from the Saginaw County Courthouse.
+I start a new job Monday.

 The record does not lie.
 I have been telling you that for years.
 It is still true when the record is mine.